adrian154/blog/blogposts/tls.md

 # Behind the Scenes

 Making the interactive TLS session turned out to be surprisingly treacherous.
+I ended up developing a perverse affection towards TLS that left me waking up in the middle of night, sweating profusely, in a delirious state as my sleep-addled brain tried to comprehend AEAD.
 In this case, it involved modifying OpenSSL to log the private keys used in the handshake key exchange process and rebuilding NodeJS from source.
 Here's the patch I applied before rebuilding:

 ```patch
 diff --git a/deps/openssl/openssl/ssl/statem/extensions_clnt.c b/deps/openssl/openssl/ssl/statem/extensions_clnt.c